The GALAH Survey: Accreted stars also inhabit the Spite Plateau: Summary

-The other notable result from that there are four stars in the halo or \gaia-Enceladus with lithium abundances near or above the BBN value.
-A handful of such stars have been seen before \citep{Bonifacio1997,Asplund2006,Koch2011,Monaco2012a}.
-It is possible that they are the consequence of post-formation accretion, from either a companion, or the ISM from which they formed.
+The other notable result from that there are four stars in the halo or GSE with lithium abundances near or above the BBN value.
+A handful of such stars have been seen before \citep{Bonifacio1997,Asplund2006,Koch2011,Monaco2012}.
+It is possible that they are the consequence of post-formation accretion, from either a companion, or the interstellar medium from which they formed.